-What is a message you would like to share with the City about transportation needs in Bayview-Hunters Point?
+What is a message you would like to share with the City about transportation needs in the Bayview?

-Bayview-Hunters Point has long been overlooked, mistreated and undervalued.
-We hope that with the demographics changing, the City will no longer look down on Bayview-Hunters Point, but treat it as it has always deserved.
-Bayview-Hunters Point has its share of issues like many other communities in the City.
+The Bayview has long been overlooked, mistreated and undervalued.
+We hope that with the demographics changing, the City will no longer look down on the Bayview, but treat it as it has always deserved.
+The Bayview has its share of issues like many other communities in the City.
 However, we do also have hard working taxpaying citizens that work and are educated outside of the Bayview, and after a long day of work they should have the same service that people from other areas have.

-Do you think the Bayview CBTP will help meet transportation needs in Bayview-Hunters Point?
+Do you think the Bayview CBTP will help meet transportation needs in the Bayview?
 If so, how?

 Not really.
-Some things will be fluffed up because of the newer demographics but Bayview-Hunters Point is still Bayview-Hunters Point.
+Some things will be fluffed up because of the newer demographics but the Bayview is still the Bayview.
 We'll maybe see a few shiny new things being done to make it seem like there is a change, but it won't last.
 After all the Bayview is just the Bayview.